KOKIAOKI/3d_bbs/ros2_test/ros2_test_code.md

 For localize, use the LiDAR scan taken just before the button click.
 The red point cloud is the matched source point.
+By pressing "Ctrl+M", a hidden menu bar appears.

 <img alt="riridescence_test" src="../figs/iridescence_test.png" width="50%">